Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: Introduction

 \section{Introduction}

 When studying formal solutions of complex analytic ODE near a multiple singular point, it is the general rule to find divergent series.
 However, one can always construct true analytic solutions, defined on certain sectors attached to the singularity, which are asymptotic to the formal solution, and which are in some sense unique.
 In general, the solutions on different sectors do not coincide, and if extended to larger sectors, they may drastically change their asymptotic behavior due to the presence of hidden exponentially small terms, known as the (non-linear) Stokes phenomenon.
-In case where the singularity is a generic double point such sectorial solutions are obtained, using the Borel and Laplace transformations, as the Borel sums of the formal one.
-It is now understood, that the divergence of the asymptotic series is caused by singularities of its Borel transform, which also encode information on the geometry of the singularity.
-Another way how to understand the Stokes phenomena is by considering generic parameter depending deformations which split the multiple (irregular) singular point into several simple (regular) singularities: the local analytic solutions at each singular point of the deformed equation do not match, thus explaining why solutions with nice asymptotic behavior at the limit when the singular points coalesce only exist in sectors.
+In case where the singularity is a generic double point such sectoral solutions are obtained from the formal one using Borel-Laplace summation procedure.
+It is now understood, that the divergence of the formal asymptotic series is caused by singularities of its Borel transform, which also encode information on the geometry of the singularity.
+Another way how to understand the Stokes phenomena is by considering generic parameter depending deformations which split the multiple (irregular) singular point into several simple (regular) singularities: it turns out that the local analytic solutions at each singular point of the deformed equation in general do not match, thus explaining why solutions with nice asymptotic behavior at the limit when the singular points coalesce only exist in sectors.

 When investigating families of analytic systems of ODEs depending on a complex parameter, that unfold a multiple singularity, one is faced with the problem that the Borel method of summation of formal series does not allow to deal with several singularities and their confluence.
+One of our goals here is to show how one can generalize (unfold) the Borel and Laplace operators in case of a generic singularity of multiplicity 2.